pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 ![Compute Resources - Create Compute Resources](/images/sat42.png)

 We will enter the following data when create a Compute Resource.
 Click on the Compute Resouce tab in the Compute Resources | Create Compute Resource Screen.
+On the Create Compute Sreen fill in the following values.
+Note: After you enter the username and password, you will click the Load Datacenters button next to the Datacente field.
+If your permissions, username and password are correct, you will be able to chose the target datacenter for your RHEL VM deployments.
+The Load Datacenters button will not turn into a green Test Connection button.
+Continue filling out the values in the Compute Resource Screen.

 Field Name | Value
 ---------- | -----
 Name | cr-vcenter